-- History of colon or rectal cancer, or polyps
+- Prior colon or rectal cancer, or polyps

-- Family history of colon or rectal cancer, especially a parent, sibling, or child
+- Colon or rectal cancer in your family—mainly with a parent, sibling, or child

-- Diet high in fat and low in fiber
+- Diet high in red meat, and low in fruits, vegetables, and whole grains

 - A change in bowel habits

-- Blood, either bright red, or black and tarry, in the stool
+- Blood in the stool that is either bright red, or black and tarry

 - Blood tests